-The side plank is a simple but effective anti-lateral trunk flexion exercise.
+The side plank is the most basic isometric lateral trunk stability exercise.

 With your body in a straight line lying on your side, support yourself on your bottom elbow and the outside of your bottom foot.